 Skip to Content

 2. Clean Exhaust Fans.
-Your bathroom and kitchen exhaust fans play an essential role in venting moisture and odors out of your home.
+Your bathroom and kitchen exhaust fans are important in venting moisture and odors out of your home.
 To keep them working properly, be sure to clean them every month.
-You can easily do this by taking off the cover and using a vacuum attachment to remove any stored dust or debris.
+You can easily do this by removing the cover and using a vacuum attachment to remove any accumulated dust or debris.

 3. Caulk Around Bathroom Fixtures.
-Take a look at the caulking around your bathroom fixtures.
+Look at the caulking around your bathroom fixtures.
 It must be replaced if it is cracked, peeling, or missing in spots.
 Cracked or missing caulk can cause mold to grow.
-However, prevention is a quick and easy task that you can do yourself.
+But prevention is a quick and easy task that you can do yourself.
 Simply add new caulk around the base of each fixture with some caulk and a putty knife.

 We are pledged to the letter and spirit of U.S. policy for the achievement of equal housing opportunity throughout the Nation.
 See Equal Housing Opportunity Statement for more information.